clementlab/CRISPRessoSea/README.md

 CRISPRessoSea is a tool for processing genome editing from multiple pooled amplicon sequencing experiments to characterizing editing at on- and off-targets across experimental conditions.
 The tool accepts raw sequencing files as input, performs analysis at each site in each sample, performs statistical analysis of editing, and produces plots and reports detailing editing rates.

 ## Installation
-CRISPRessoSea can be installed into an environment that contains CRISPResso2 and its dependencies.
+CRISPRessoSea can be installed into an environment that contains CRISPResso2 and its dependencies. cas-offinder is optional but required for creating a guide info file from scratch.
 ```
 conda config --add channels defaults
 conda config --add channels bioconda
 conda config --add channels conda-forge

-conda create -y -n CRISPRessoSea crispresso2 # Create CRISPRessoSea conda environment
+conda create -y -n CRISPRessoSea bioconda::crispresso2 bioconda::cas-offinder # Create CRISPRessoSea conda environment
 conda activate CRISPRessoSea
 pip install git+https://github.com/clementlab/CRISPRessoSea.git
 ```